Automatic Segmentation Tool for Long Webpage Screenshots

-When it’s necessary to share or analyze web content, long screenshots are an extremely practical form, as they can completely display a page.
-However, when dealing with these long screenshots, how to maintain their integrity and readability while making them convenient for subsequent operations has always been a challenge.
-For example, currently (early 2024), mainstream AI image models still cannot process very large, complex pictures.
-If a long screenshot is forced into a model, it will lead to poor performance of the model output (many details cannot be recognized).
-To solve this problem, I have developed a tool based on OpenCV, aimed at simplifying the process of handling long screenshots while preserving their content’s integrity and readability.
+When needing to share or analyze web content, long screenshots are a very practical form as they can fully display the page.
+However, processing these long screenshots while maintaining their information integrity and readability, and facilitating subsequent operations, has always been a challenge.
+For example, as of early 2024, mainstream AI image models on the market still cannot handle very large and complex images.
+If a long screenshot is forcibly input into the model, it will result in degraded performance (many details cannot be recognized).
+To solve this problem, I developed a tool based on OpenCV, aimed at simplifying the processing of long screenshots while maintaining their content integrity and readability.

-This project is open-sourced on my Github: https://github.com/Tim-Saijun/Web-page-Screenshot-Segmentation
+This project is open source on my Github: https://github.com/Ryaang/Web-page-Screenshot-Segmentation

-Different from many existing tools or methods, Web-page Screenshot Segmentation uses OpenCV to automatically identify and follow the natural separation lines of web content, automatically finding the most suitable segmentation points.
-This means that titles, paragraphs, or charts can be neatly preserved in the segmented images without content breaks or omissions.
+Unlike many existing tools or methods, Web-page-Screenshot-Segmentation uses OpenCV to automatically identify and follow the natural dividing lines of web content, automatically finding the most suitable segmentation points.
+This means that whether it is titles, paragraphs, or charts, they can be neatly retained in the segmented images without content breakage or omission.

-Using the Web-page Screenshot Segmentation is very simple, only requiring a long screenshot, and the tool will automatically analyze the content of the image and intelligently decide the segmentation points.
-Ultimately, you will obtain a series of complete and well-structured images, convenient for sharing and further processing.
+Using Web-page-Screenshot-Segmentation is very simple.
+You only need to prepare a long screenshot, and the tool will automatically analyze the image content and intelligently decide the segmentation points.
+The result will be a series of complete and well-structured images, convenient for sharing and further processing.

-This project aims to segment a webpage’s long screenshot into several parts based on the height of the text.
-The main idea is to find areas of low variation in the image, and then to locate division lines within those low variation areas.
+This project is used to segment long screenshots of web pages into several parts based on the height of the text.
+The main idea is to find the low-variation areas of the image and then find the segmentation lines in these areas.

 image-20240229161346869

-The output is small and complete images of the webpage, which can be used to generate webpages using Screen-to-code or for training models.
+The output is small but complete images of the webpage, which can be used to generate webpages or train models using Screen-to-code.
 More results can be found in the images directory.

 1